Dwill629/dwill629.github.io/README.md

-See the directions seen below.
+See the project directions below.

 ## Directions